If you have an academically gifted daughter with a musical bent, try very hard to get her a place here."

 A number of Music Scholarships are available at 11+ (Year 7 entry).

 Candidates must also satisfy the Putney High School entry requirements.
-Any girl accepting a scholarship will be expected to participate fully in the school’s orchestras, choirs and chamber ensembles and to complement her practical activities with the academic study of Music to at least GCSE level.
+Any candidate accepting a scholarship will be expected to participate fully in the school’s orchestras, choirs and chamber ensembles and to complement her practical activities with the academic study of Music to at least GCSE level.
 We look to our Music Scholars to lead by example in every respect - artistry, technique, commitment and punctuality.

 Music Scholars should be prepared to lead or direct a vocal or instrumental ensemble, perform solos and represent the school in Music Festivals and other events as appropriate.

-Girls who apply for scholarships at 11+ will be expected to have reached a standard of Associated Board Grade 5 on their first instrument and have some keyboard ability.
+Applicants who apply for scholarships at 11+ will be expected to have reached a standard of Associated Board Grade 5 on their first instrument and have some keyboard ability.
 We award a number of scholarships up to the value of 50%.

 The deadline for 11+ Music scholarship applications is Thursday 16 November 2017at 4pm and should be submitted alongside the main application form (PDF, 36 KB).

-Come and Play morning
+11+ Music Scholars' Come and Play morning

 11+ Music Scholarships (Year 7)

-Girls who apply for 11+ scholarships should have reached a standard of Associated Board Grade 5 on their first instrument and ideally have some keyboard ability.
+Applicants who apply for 11+ scholarships should have reached a standard of Associated Board Grade 5 on their first instrument and ideally have some keyboard ability.
 We award a number of scholarships up to the value of 50%.

 A single round of auditions is held on Monday 11 December 2017.
 This means that some selection takes place at the application stage.